NicolasAppsDevelopment/Sentinel/README.md

 # Note :
 At one moment you will be in the root user.
 You must type "exit".
 After that, you will be ask to enter you login and password for the git clone

+To access the website, type “ip a” and then search for the ip for eth0 (if you are connected on your router's wifi connection) or wlan0 (if you are connected on the Raspberry Pi's access point).
+While connected to the raspberry Pi access point, type the url “the ip you found:8081”.

+In order to use the action or camera modules, connect them to the Raspberry Pi's access point.